 China's foreign currency reserves up in July

 BEIJING, Aug.
-7 (Xinhua) -- China's foreign exchange reserves climbed to 3.1041 trillion U.S. dollars at the end of July, up 32.8 billion dollars from June, data from the State Administration of Foreign Exchange showed Sunday.
+7 (Xinhua) -- China's foreign exchange reserves climbed to 3.1041 trillion U.S. dollars by the end of July, up 32.8 billion dollars from June, data from the State Administration of Foreign Exchange showed on Sunday.

+"Supply and demand in the domestic foreign exchange market remained balanced," deputy administration head Wang Chunying said, commenting on the data.

+Wang attributed the increase in forex reserves to the increase in the dollar index and financial asset prices globally.

 Photos